OfflcerSam/NavalSector/README.md

 # NavalSector
-Adds naval to starsector, maybe on day it will add water :trollface:
+Adds naval to starsector, maybe one day it will add water :trollface: